-In total on island live 50 – 100 million of these crabs what represents unprecedented density of land crabs in the world.
-As early settlers have not reported about unusual numbers of these crabs, it is possible that their number increased after extinction of it’s natural enemy – Maclear’s rat (Rattus macleari).
-In the 19th century these rats were everywhere on the island but went extinct in the early 20th century after the invasion of black rat and epidemics.
+In total on the island live 50 – 100 million of these crabs what represents an unprecedented density of land crabs in the world.
+As early settlers have not reported about unusual numbers of these crabs, it is possible that their number increased after the extinction of its natural enemy – Maclear’s rat (Rattus macleari).
+In the 19th century, these rats were everywhere on the island but went extinct in the early 20th century after the invasion of black rat and epidemics.

-One of the impressive sights not only for Christmas Island but for whole world ir yearly migration of red crabs.
-It seems that migration takes place in the time when there is least difference between low and high tides – then it is safer to lay eggs.
-Migration starts on plateau, lasts up to 18 days.
+One of the impressive sights not only for Christmas Island but for the whole world is yearly migration of red crabs.
+It seems that migration takes place in the time when there is the least difference between low and high tides – then it is safer to lay eggs.
+Migration starts on the plateau, lasts up to 18 days.
 Crabs gather in broad columns and repeat the same route each year.
-They prefer to go in early morning or late afternoon – to avoid direct sunlight.
+They prefer to go in the early morning or late afternoon – to avoid direct sunlight.
 The biggest danger to them is direct sunlight and heat.

 Latest crab migration was ongoing in late October – early December 2010.